HWDance/jax-fsm-mcmc/README.md

   ![\# Integration steps taken by HMC NUTS on a correlated Gaussian](HMC_synchprob_.png)

-- **Solution:** We split the computation at each loop boundary into separate blocks (a.k.a. "states") and define a `step` function which uses `jax.lax.switch` or `jax.lax.cond` to dispatch the relevant block based on an internal algorithm state.
-We then iteratively call `step` until the chain recovers its required samples.
-For vectorization, we just call `vmap(step)` instead of `step`, and iterate until all chains have collected their samples. `vmap(step)` lets each Markov chain progress through its own set of state sequences independently, eliminating the synchronization barrier.
+- **Solution:** We split the computation at each loop boundary into separate blocks (a.k.a. "states") which transition to one another based on the while loop terminators.
+We define a `step` function which (i) checks the current current MCMC  algorithm state and (ii) uses `jax.lax.switch` or `jax.lax.cond` to dispatch the relevant block.
+We use an outer wrapper to iteratively call `step` until the chain recovers its required samples.
+For vectorization, we just call `vmap(step)` instead of `step`, until all chains have collected their samples. `vmap(step)` lets each Markov chain progress through its own set of state sequences independently, eliminating the synchronization barrier.

  **Illustration:**
   **Back to The Example:** When we